Affirm: What It Is and How It Works

 May not help build credit

 Affirm picks and chooses what loans it reports to the credit bureaus.
 Worst of all, there is no official word on exactly what loans it will and will not report — it only references short-term 0% interest loans as examples of loans it won't report.

-If you’re planning on using your Affirm loan to help build your credit, you may be unpleasantly surprised to learn it’s not even on your credit history.
+If you're planning on using your Affirm loan as a way to build credit, you may be unpleasantly surprised to learn it's not even on your credit history.

 And even if your loan gets reported to the credit bureau, it's only to Experian, not TransUnion or Equifax.

 Limited loan amounts and terms

 Affirm offers a maximum loan amount of $17,500 (a down payment may be required), meaning those really big-ticket items may remain out of reach.
 Plus, the longest term Affirm offers is 36 months, so your monthly payments could be quite high if you near that financing limit.

 Not available in all states

 Affirm is available in all U.S. territories and almost all 50 states, but its banking partners don't offer loans in Iowa or West Virginia.

 Potential credit score reduction